Synopsis of The Quarant

 When offered the chance of an early end to work in 2016, Graham grasped it tightly, deciding to finally pursue his long-held but dormant fantasy of being a writer.

 He began his first novel, The Quarant, in the summer of 2017, pushing all work-related knowledge out of his head to make room for the infinitely more interesting world of 14th century Venice, in which the book takes place.
-The Quarant will be published in October 2020.
+The Quarant will be published on 28 October 2020, but is currently available for pre-order through online providers Amazon, Waterstones, The Telegraph Bookshop and WH Smith.

 Graham completed his second novel, The Broch, at the end of 2019.
 Set in the Outer Hebrides, it tells of a week in the life of a grieving man determined to honour the memory of his deceased wife by going through with a holiday on Harris booked prior to her death.